samber/github-stackoverflow-email-scrapping/README.md

 ## HOW-TO

-- Set your configuration in config.js (db + scrapping constants)
+- Set your configuration in config.js (Postgresql DB + scrapping constants)
 - Open src/app.go
-- Choose what to scrape :
+- Comment/uncomment what to scrape :

 ```
 	scrape_repos()                // use github search pages (ordering by stars and forks number)